San Marcos Growers LogoSan Marcos Growers

 We have grown and sold this plant since 2013 after getting stock plants from the famous Banana Man of La Conchita, Doug Richardson, who told us he got this cultivar from the USDA in 1998.
 There was long a nice planting of Vetiver that stabilized a large slope on the Santa Barbara City College campus near the corner of Loma Alta Drive and Shoreline Drive.

-This information about Chrysopogon zizanioides 'Sunshine displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Chrysopogon zizanioides 'Sunshine displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]